Other energy companies reviews

 By Sarah Ingrams

-Ebico is a not-for-profit energy company which supplies more than 60,000 households.
+Ebico is a not-for-profit energy company that supplies more than 60,000 households.
 Ebico says its mission is to help those affected by fuel poverty.

 Ebico has no shareholders, and the profits it makes are given to projects that help people affected by fuel poverty.